NMLS Scraper — Mortgage Loan Originators, Lenders & Branches avatar

 Pay-per-event:

-• Record scraped$0.001 per entity record saved to the dataset
+• result$0.001 per entity record saved to the dataset (this is the primary event)

-A few worked examples so you can budget:
+A few worked examples (at the ~$0.08 start tier) so you can budget:

 Records returnedYou pay

-Per-record charges only fire when records actually save to the dataset — so a search that legitimately matches nothing only incurs the small start fee for the warmup work, not per-record fees.
+Per-record charges only fire when records actually save to the dataset — so a search that legitimately matches nothing only incurs the one-time start fee for the warmup work, not per-record fees.

 v1.1 roadmap (additive — no breaking changes): a Compliance event ($0.005/record) for parsed disclosures + cross-state risk score; a Bulk discount tier above 10K records in a single run; a Standby event ($0.01/call) for synchronous single-record lookups via the Apify Standby endpoint.